KRQV

-KRQV (92.9 FM, "92.9 The River") is a commercial radio station in Tulsa, Oklahoma, airing a classic hits format.
-It is owned by Griffin Communications with studios on North Boston Avenue in Downtown Tulsa.
+KRQV (92.9 FM, "92.9 The River") is a commercial radio station in Tulsa, Oklahoma, United States, airing a classic hits format.
+It is owned by Griffin Media with studios on North Boston Avenue in Downtown Tulsa.

 KRQV has an effective radiated power (ERP) of 100,000 watts.
 The transmitter tower is off Oklahoma State Highway 97 in the Osage Reservation in Sand Springs, Oklahoma.

 History

 92.9 KBEZ logo used until 2010.

 KAKC-FM and KBEZ

 The station signed on the air in March 1964.
 The original call sign was KAKC-FM, and was the FM sister station to KAKC (970 AM, now KCFO).
 At first, it simulcast the AM station's programming.
 By Summer 1977, it was airing an easy listening format, taking the call sign KBEZ, with the last two call letters signifying "Easy."
 Over time, the number of instrumental easy songs decreased and the soft vocals increased, moving the station to a soft adult contemporary music format.